 More information about the judicial ruling can be found at http://www.cpbsonline.eu/pressrelease/pressrelease.aspx?companyname=Fireco&title=Court+Makes+Important+Care+Home+Fire+Safety+Ruling

-In 1992, the Building Regulations were amended requiring every new build to allow for mains-wired, interconnected smoke alarms to be installed.
-With many alarms installed under this Regulation still in use and potentially approaching their twentieth year, it was necessary to research a recommendation as to when mains powered smoke alarms should be replaced.
+In 1992, Approved Document B of the Building Regulations were updated to require new and significantly refurbished properties have at least one smoke alarm installed and working in the home.
+In July 2000, the Document was further amended and required every new build or refurbished property to have mains-wired, interconnected smoke alarms to be installed.
+With many alarms installed under these Regulations still in use and potentially being several decades old, it was necessary to research a recommendation as to when mains powered smoke alarms should be replaced.

 The majority of research found on this subject emanates from the US.
 The US National Fire Protection Association (NFPA) have issued NFPA Standard 72, National Fire Alarm and Signalling Code (2010 edition), which states: